Install Gainsight PX SDK for Android

 Installation

-Android-SDK is available through Maven:
+Android-SDK is available as a dependency through Maven.

-- Click here to view the alternate Installation method.
+Click here to view the alternate Installation method.

 Add Android Archive File to Project